 The Metal Acid Wash Collection does this without overdoing it.
 The finish is the design.
 You're not relying on a graphic or a logo to carry the piece — the fabric itself is interesting enough.

-What Actually Holds Up Through Repeat Wear
+What Fabric Actually Holds Up Through an Indian College Year

 Cheap fabric announces itself quickly.
 It wrinkles funny, loses shape, and starts looking tired within the first few weeks of regular use.
 This is the part that's hard to explain before you've experienced it — but once you've worn something that's built well, you notice the difference every time you put it on.